 2. What Is Follicular Unit Extraction (FUE)?

-3. What Are the Main Differences Between Fue and Fut Hair Transplants?
+3. What Are the Main Differences Between FUE and FUT Hair Transplants?

-4. Success Rates of Fut and Fue Hair Transplants
+4. Success Rates of FUT and FUE Hair Transplants

 5. Which Hair Transplant Is Best for Me?